RCVS Recognised Specialist in Small Animal Surgery

 Teaching and research

 James is involved with the training of residents and interns at Fitzpatrick Referrals to help develop the specialist vets of the future.
-He is also a guest lecturer and Clinical Instruction Mentor for the veterinary students at the University of Surrey.
-James has published multiple research papers and presented his findings at national conferences.
+He is also a guest lecturer and clinical instruction mentor for the veterinary students at the University of Surrey.
+James has published multiple research papers and presented his findings at international conferences.
+James is education co-chair of the British Veterinary Orthopaedic Association.

 Correction of pes varus deformity in a Miniature Dachshund by true spherical osteotomy with a dome saw blade